-I took two virtual tours during the pandemic that were hosted by the Los Angeles Conservancy and LA Walking Tours.
+I took two virtual tours during the pandemic hosted by the Los Angeles Conservancy and LA Walking Tours.
 Both were excellent and informative.
 If you love walking or virtual tours, I highly recommend them.

 Lemonade maven